csinva/csinva.github.io/_notes/misc/geb.md

   - **completeness** - when all statements which are true (in some imageinable world), and which can be expressed as well-formed strings of the system, are theorems
 - slightly different axioms lead to elliptical/hyperbolic geometry instead of Euclidean geometry
 - godel numbering - can replace all symbols w/ numbers and all typographic rules w/ arithmetic rules
+- 2 key idesas
+  - strings can speak about other strings
+  - self-scrutiny can be entire concentrated into a single string
+- every aspect of thinking can be viewed as a high-level description of a system which, on a low level, is governed by simple, even formal rules

+# causality

+- what counterfactuals are the most realistic
+  - different things are stable at different levels

+# biology

+- dna -> rna -> proteins = sequence of amino acids
+  - folds w/ valrious levels of structure (like music)
+- self-rep - what counts?
+  - quine? instructions on jukebox? human reproduction?